Skip to main content

 • an inappropriately teacher-centered environment;

-• and, a bland, rewarding curriculum.
+• and, a bland, unrewarding curriculum.

 Students who do get the opportunity to be in appropriately challenging gifted programs for the first time may find that they simply are not prepared to face more demanding intellectual demands.
-Without any real challenge, these exceptional students can coast and rely on their inane ability.
+Without any real challenge, these exceptional students can coast and rely on their inate ability.
 Since everything comes easily to them, their self-discipline and tolerance for roadblocks may be underdeveloped.

 Purposeful underachievement in order to fit in socially